Meet Our Board

-Sandra is Director of Operations and Philadelphia Director of Depaul USA, which serves over 300 people annually in its six Philly programs.
-From case manager to director, she has over 14 years' experience working with people experiencing homelessness, poverty and substance abuse.
+Sandra is Chief Operating Officer of Depaul USA.
+From case manager to director, she has over 15 years' experience working with people experiencing homelessness, poverty and substance abuse.
 Her areas of focus include data/evaluation, harm reduction and trauma-informed policies.
 Sandra believes that programs serving people experiencing homelessness must provide dignity and opportunities for leadership in addition to helping people meet their basic needs.

 Hazelita Fauntroy Hayes

 Hazelita is an opera singer, actor, director, playwright, composer, and producer.
 She has worked with Dr Martin Luther King Jr, James Farmer, the families of Goodman Scherner Chaney, Pete Seeger, Peter, Paul & Mary, the opera composer Giancarlo Menotti, and Paul Robeson Jr, and Susan Robeson.
 She is currently finishing a bio opera that she and her late husband, Terry Hayes, wrote about Paul Robeson to be performed in South Africa in 2023.
 Hazelita has lived experience of homelessness in Philadelphia.

 The Reverend Violet Cucciniello Little/Reverend Schaunel Steinnagel (The Welcome Church, a founding partner organization - share Board position)